 African American Monument at Vicksburg

-Erected by the state of Mississippi, the African American monument pays tribute to the service of black soldiers and the experience of former slaves during the American Civil War.
-In this monument, a wounded black soldier is aided by a member of his unit and a local field hand.
+Erected by the state of Mississippi, the Civil War monument pays tribute to the service of African American soldiers and the experience of formerly enslaved persons during the war.
+In this monument, a wounded Black soldier is aided by a member of his unit and a local field hand.
 The sculptor depicts the field hand as looking backward, a reflection upon the history of slavery.
 Meanwhile, the soldier looks forward, a reference to freedom following the Union victory that over 200,000 African American soldiers helped to secure.
 The monument pays tribute to soldiers of African descent who participated in the Battle of Vicksburg and is located in Vicksburg National Military Park.
-Between May and July, 1863, white and black Union troops attempted to take the town that was a strategic stronghold in Mississippi.
-Vicksburg was the final major fort holding the Mississippi river that was controlled by the Confederacy.
-The victory by Union forces combined with the victory at the battle of Gettysburg, was the turning point in the Civil War.
-Casualties were estimated around 37,000 total.
+Between May and July 1863, Union troops attempted to take the town that was a strategic stronghold in Mississippi.
+Vicksburg was the final major fort holding the Mississippi River that was controlled by the Confederacy.
+The victory by Union forces combined with the victory at the Battle of Gettysburg was the turning point in the Civil War.
+Casualties were estimated at around 37,000 total.